Chintagagan/ETL_Workflow/README.md

 - Import boto3, pandas, sqlalchemy, and logging in your ETL script.
 - Set up AWS credentials and connection details in your environment variables or AWS configuration files to securely access S3 and RDS.

+<h2>Step 4: Define Functions for ETL with AWS Integration</h2>

+<h3>Extract Data<h3>

+ - Upload raw CSV, JSON, and XML files to the S3 bucket.
+ - Download files from S3 for further processing.

+<h3>Transform Data<h3>

+ - Clean and standardize data, performing necessary unit conversions (e.g., inches to meters, pounds to kilograms).

+<h3>Load Data to AWS<h3>

+ - Store the transformed CSV file in S3 (e.g., my-etl-project-bucket/transformed_data.csv).
+ - Load data into the RDS database by connecting with sqlalchemy and using pandas to write data into a relational table.